dbashford/textract/README.md

 * `tesseract.cmd`: `tesseract.lang` allows a quick means to provide the most popular tesseract option, but if you need to configure more options, you can simply pass `cmd`. `cmd` is the string that matches the command-line options you want to pass to tesseract.
 For instance, to provide language and `psm`, you would pass `{ tesseract: { cmd:"-l chi_sim -psm 10" } }`
 * `pdftotextOptions`: This is a proxy options object to the library textract uses for pdf extraction: [pdf-text-extract](https://github.com/nisaacson/pdf-text-extract).
 IMPORTANT: textract modifies the pdf-text-extract `layout` default so that, instead of `layout: layout`, it uses `layout:raw`.
 It is not suggested you modify this without understanding what trouble that might get you in.
 See [this GH issue](https://github.com/dbashford/textract/issues/75) for why textract overrides that library's default.
 * `typeOverride`: Used with `fromUrl`, if set, rather than using the `content-type` from the URL request, will use the provided `typeOverride`.
+* `includeAltText`: When extracting HTML, whether or not to include `alt` text with the extracted text.
+By default this is `false`.

 To use this configuration at the command line, prefix each open with a `--`.